Identify required files and interfaces for calling generated code in an external build process.

-In general, Embedded Coder® does not generate code for any of these components.
-Instead, it generates interfaces that connect with the components.
+Typically, you do not use the generated code in these components.
+Instead, the generated code includes interfaces that connect with these components.
 MathWorks® provides hardware interface block libraries for many common embedded controllers.
-For examples, see the Embedded Targets block library located in the Embedded Coder® product.
+For examples, see the Embedded Targets block library.

-For this evaluation, files are provided to show how you can build a full system.
+This example provides files to show how you can build a full system.
 The main file is

-example_main.c.
-It is a simple main function that performs the basic actions required to exercise the code.
-It is not intended as an example of an actual application main.
+example_main.c, which contains a simple main function that performs only basic actions to exercise the code.

 Defines function interfaces (function prototypes)

 Calls simulated hardware